Sakarya Province

-City of Sakarya
+History

+It was founded in 1400 by 400 Armenian immigrant families who escaped from Timur's oppression in Sivas and was named "Donigaşen" after the name of their leaders.
+Today's inhabitants are Manavs.
+The present day Muslims are descended from Armenians and Greeks who gradually converted to Islam.
+Adapazarı's known name in Turkish at that time was Adacık and Ada.
+The source of the information that the region was conquered by Orhan Gazi and opened to settlement is also unknown.
 Adapazarı was the village of Ada in 1573, a sub-district in 1646, a village in Akyazı in 1658, and administrative district of a qadi in 1692 and again a sub-district in 1742.
 The residency area had the status of a district between 1837 and 1954 during the Ottoman and the Republican eras.
 Adapazarı was a district of Kocaeli for many years but separated from it and took the name of Sakarya on June 22, 1954 by Law 6419.
-Adapazarı took the name of Sakarya since it was the centre of the districts f Akyazı, Geyve, Hendek and Karasu.
+Adapazarı took the name of Sakarya since it was the centre of the districts of Akyazı, Geyve, Hendek and Karasu.
 On December 1, 1954, the first governor, Nazım Üner, began active duty with ceremonies.

-Sakarya Metropolitan Municipality

 Adapazarı was experiencing a rapid growth and great development in the centre of Akova, but the city had to face massive destruction during the great Marmara earthquake, on August 17, 1999.
-There were 3891 residents who lost their lives, with 26,551 buildings collapsing and almost 100,000 people being left homeless.
-The city was trying to be reborn from its ashes with the help of state collaboration with Adapazarı Municipality, which had been founded in 1868.
-It gained the status of Metropolitan Municipality on March 6, 2000 by the publication of the council of the ministers' enactment 593 in the Official Journal.
-Adapazarı Mayor Aziz Duran was brought to the Adapazarı Metropolitan Mayor Office.
-With the legal amendments made in 2004 and 2008, the range and service area of the Metropolitan Municipality were extended.
-In 2008, legislation was passed to change the name of Adapazarı Metropolitan Municipality to Sakarya Metropolitan Municipality to prevent confusion.
-Sakarya Metropolitan Municipality has these 16 districts and more than 1,042,000 people: